DOWNLOAD IOS

 The wine then rests on dead yeast cells known as lees.
 This stage, called autolysis, creates aromas of bread, nuts, and pastry rather than simple fruit.
 The longer the ageing, the more these savoury notes appear.

 After ageing, bottles are gradually turned in a process called riddling to collect sediment near the neck.
-The frozen plug is removed during disgorgement, and a final adjustment liquid, the dosage, determines sweetness level.
+The frozen plug is removed during disgorgement, and a final adjustment liquid, the dosage, determines the sweetness level.

 Styles and sweetness